flaxandteal/flaxandteal-website/content/pages/team.md

 [Hristiyana](https://www.linkedin.com/in/hristiyana-deliyska-5aba5119a/) is our Project and Business Development Manger!
 Hristiyana has a background in economics and international relations and experience with international business development.

+### Jim Fitzsimons | Business Development Specialist

+[Jim](linkedin.com/in/jimmfitzsimons/) is a contract Business Development Specialist who works with us and specifically focuses on our work in the Republic of Ireland.

 ### Kamen Dimitrov | Junior Developer

 [Kamen](https://www.linkedin.com/in/kamen-dimitrov-a26a2492/) is a recent addition to the team, joining us in 2022!
 He completed studying Software Engineering in Sofia and has experience with Java, Python, Rust and Go programming languages and back-end development.